rusiaaman/personal_website/content/post/figma-to-code.md

 The complexity of the problem is that exact look can be created using just margins.
 A fixed left-margin before all three elements can give you the exact pixel replication, no grouping needed.
 And this is design is super bad.

 There lies the problem.
-There are multiple CSS possible for the same design.
+There are multiple CSS possible for the same design and it's not easy to find the correct one without having deeper understanding of the design and development systems.

 However, surprisingly, Occam's razor (minimum description length) can predict what CSS and HTML humans prefer.

 In the flex based design, you avoid the left-margin property on the info-icon (the rightmost icon) that’s present in the margin-only design.
 The left-margin property is an integer that has no mutual information with other parts of the design.
 On the contrary, the flex design’s `justify-content: space-between` is much more ordered and simple.